 Introducing: Local Coordinated Networks (LCNs)

-Sydney North Primary Health Network (SNPHN) is committed to working with our communities to identify needs and commission services that improve health outcomes in your local population.
+Sydney North Health Network (SNHN) is committed to working with our communities to identify needs and commission services that improve health outcomes in your local population.

 As part of this engagement we have established six Local Coordinated Networks (LCNs) across the Northern Sydney region.
 These are groups of GPs, primary healthcare practitioners and local service providers based around specific geographic areas.
 We also have created six special newsletters, the first of these has been sent out last week to recipients.

 - Enhance understanding of your local community’s health needs and priorities,

 - Facilitate the provision of care based on local need,